U.S. IPO Weekly Recap: Big Fintechs Fall As 11 IPOs Squeeze In Ahead Of The Election

 Three IPOs postponed this past week.
 These included two mortgage lenders, Apollo-backed AmeriHome (AHM) and Lone Star-backed Caliber Home Loans (HOMS), which delayed their 100% secondary offerings amid lackluster demand in the space.
 In addition, cloud-native software applications provider Mavenir (NASDAQ:MVNR) withdrew its IPO on Friday after postponing earlier in the week.

 Nine SPACs raised $2.2 billion this past week.
 The pack was led by Daniel Och and Glenn Fuhrman's Ajax I (AJAX.U) and wireless communications-focused CONX (NASDAQ:CONXU), each raising $750 million.
 Energy and industrials SPAC Bluescape Opportunities Acquisition (BOACU) raised $575 million.
 Moelis & Company's Atlas Crest Investment (ACICU) raised $500 million.
 Healthtech focused SPAC Lux Health Tech Acquisition (NASDAQ:LUXAU) raised $300 million.
 Maso Capital's Duddell Street Acquisition (NASDAQ:DSACU) raised $175 million.
-Mallard Capital's industrials SPAC Mallard Acquisition (MACUU) raised $110 million.
+Mallard Capital's industrials SPAC Mallard Acquisition (NASDAQ:MACUU) raised $110 million.
 Formed by Crescent Heights' Russell Galbut, New Beginnings Acquisition (NBA.U) raised $100 million.
-Sports, entertainment and brand-focused SPAC Bull Horn Holdings (BHSEU) raised $75 million.
+Sports, entertainment and brand-focused SPAC Bull Horn Holdings (NASDAQ:BHSEU) raised $75 million.

 20 IPOs During the Week of October 26th, 2020